udos86/ng-dynamic-forms/README.md

 ## Layouting the Form

 When using a ng2 Dynamic Forms UI package, e.g. `ui-bootstrap`, **all essential** form classes of the underlying CSS Library (like `form-group` or `form-control`) are automatically put in place for you in the corresponding `DynamicFormControlComponent`.
-That's the **solid** part.

-does not make any presumption about the layout and leave it up to you
+Apart from that ng2 Dynamic Forms does not make any further presumptions about optional CSS classes and leaves advanced layouting all up to you.
+That's **solid** yet **unobtrusive**.

-ng2 Dynamic Forms allows you to do so by providing the `cls` and it's nested `grid` configuration object to define additional CSS classes for every `DynamicFormControlModel`.

 So let's say we want to implement a beautifully aligned Bootstrap [horizonal form](http://getbootstrap.com/css/#forms-horizontal):